 The MPS West Studio provides a place for recording video using tools such as Panopto, Camtasia, or QuickTime.
 There is also a white board and black curtain that can be used as a backdrop.
 Here's a sample video produced at the MPS Studio.
 The MPS Studio cannot be used as a conference, meeting or study place.

-The MPS West Audio Booth provides professional quality microphones to allow up to two people to record audio in a sound controlled environment using Garageband, Audacity or Logic.
+The MPS West Audio and Conferencing Suite provides professional quality microphones to allow up to two people to record audio in a sound controlled environment using Garageband, Audacity or Logic.

 - No facilities can be reserved for non-media use.
 Even if your reservation is accepted, if it is determined that you are doing non-media activities, you will be asked to leave, regardless of your reservation.

 - Check availability of the resource before submitting your reservation request

 - Log into your Duke Office 365 account or Microsoft Exchange account

 - Create a meeting on your calendar corresponding to the date/time you wish to reserve the resource

 - Invite the resource you wish to schedule by searching it for it as an attendee: "MPS West Studio" or "MPS West Audio Booth"